All Richmond and Scotland County Locations

 Expected Work Hours

-Knowledge, Skills, and Abilities: Understanding of and commitment to the unique nature and role of the Institution.
+Understanding of and commitment to the unique nature and role of the Institution.
 Strong oral and written communication skills; ability to work independently with minimal supervision.
-Able to teach in various delivery modes.
+Able to teach computer and business classes in various delivery modes.
 Willing to accept day and/or evening teaching assignments and teaching assignments at other locations as needed by the Institution.

-General Description of the Position: An Instructor, under the authority and direction of the Vice President for Instruction/Chief Academic Officer and in cooperation with the Department Chairperson/Program Coordinator and Dean, is responsible for providing effective instruction in the assigned curriculum area.
+An Instructor, under the authority and direction of the Vice President for Instruction/Chief Academic Officer and in cooperation with the Program Coordinator and Dean of Business Technologies and Public Services, is responsible for providing effective instruction in the assigned curriculum area.

 - Teaches students effectively to meet student learning outcomes.